Skip to main content

 Managing workplace civility: respecting differences, protecting the vulnerable

-With political polarization on the rise, political discourse in the workplace can lead to stress and uncivil behavior.
+With political polarization on the rise, political discourse in the workplace can lead to stress and uncivil behaviour.
 Here’s how employers can assure positive work behaviors and create a safe haven for all.

 Risks and expectations of a new work environment

 Yet where and how we work is rapidly transforming.
-From hybrid and remote arrangements to the influx of assistive technology and generative AI, both organizations and employees are constantly adapting.
+From hybrid and remote arrangements to the influx of assistive technology and generative AI, both organisations and employees are constantly adapting.

 Employers would be wise to continue monitoring political discourse in the workspace and to evaluate how best to promote healthy social interactions and civic duty – keeping in mind that, when political discourse occurs in the office, it can trigger workplace incivility or even transgressions like intimidation and harassment.
 Incivility can in turn increase employees’ incidence of depression, anxiety, stress, and emotional exhaustion.
 This can create a negative feedback loop: employees who report being unwell are less likely to feel like they can be their authentic selves at work.